ananyastack/fish-morphometry-r/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.22743072.svg)](https://doi.org/10.5281/zenodo.22743072)

 > ⚠️ **Notice:** Zenodo is currently experiencing an outage.
-The files under the Zenodo DOI link contain errors.
-Please use the corrected files directly in the repository or check the GitHub page for the updated version until Zenodo is back online.
+Please use the final files directly in the repository or check the GitHub page for the final version until Zenodo is back online.
 >
 # Fish Morphometric Analysis using R